 Like all material possessions, you’ll have to send your car for regular servicing if you want it to last for 10 years.

+Regular servicing is recommended for every 10,000km clocked or every 6 months, which costs an average of $250/service.
 Even if you take care of your car very well, there’s bound to be wear and tear, making replacement of parts necessary.
 So let’s say your car goes through major servicing every 2 years, with an average cost of $400/mth.

 Total Cost over 10 years

 Losing track of the number of zeros already?
-Let’s sum up how much your car will cost you over 10 years.
+Let’s sum up how much your car will cost you over 10 years:

 |Cost over 10 years

-|Cost of Car||$62,800|
+|Cost of Car (including COE)

-Cost of Using Ride-Hailing Services for 10 Years
+Cost of Using Ride-Hailing Services For 10 Years